HCPlantern/quartz/content/excerpt/ReadingQizMaker.md

 2. Various strategies and tools have been implemented to enhance students' reading experience, like social annotation tools, which, however, work better for students with self-regulated learning skills.
 3. Designing high-quality, thought-provoking questions is time-consuming and challenging, and existing NLP-based automatic question generation systems have low adoption rates in classrooms due to their domain specificity and poor quality.
 4. Introduce ReadingQuizMaker
+5. The paper claims three main contributions:
+	1. revealing the challenges instructors face in creating reading quiz questions
+	2. introducing ReadingQuizMaker with its NLP-based support
+	3. An evaluation study of the system to demonstrate its usability and the advantages of a human-AI teaming approach​